Hello, Forex Traders!

 AD = ((Close – Open) / (High – Low)) * Volume

 If the indicator is falling then it indicates distribution (selling) of the currency.
 If the indicator is rising then it indicates accumulation (buying) of the currency.

 METHODS TO CALCULATE VOLUME

 Here is a list of tools a Forex trader can choose from.

-The most logically place to start is with the volume indicator.
+The most logical place to start is the volume indicator.
 This tool calculates the number of ticks which a currency moves up and down.
 It is often used in other calculations as well.
 For instance, the AD methodology mentioned in the paragraph above includes volume as part of its basic parameters.

 ON BALANCE VOLUME (OBV):

-The tool was developed by Joe Granville and is used to detect whether volume is bearish or bullish oriented.
+The tool was developed by Joe Granville and is used to detect whether the volume is bearish or bullish oriented.
 OBV marks the particular volume of the day as a bearish or bullish depending whether the day has been bearish and bullish.
 It then adds/detracts that volume to the running open total.
 The total then indicates the overall sentiment of the market.

 MONEY FLOW INDEX:

 The money flow index shows the money flow and is calculated in a few steps.
 I recommend going to this link to read the steps yourself.